Fletcher Jones (American entrepreneur): Death and Foundation

 On November 7, 1972, the forty-one-year-old Jones died when the plane he was piloting home crashed into a hillside.
 He is buried in the Oak Hill Cemetery in the Santa Ynez Valley.

 Jones had divorced his wife in the early 1960s and his estate provided a trust fund for his two sons, Jeffery and Scott, but the bulk of his fortune went to his Fletcher Jones Foundation.

 Five months after Jones' death, actress Sherry Jackson, who had lived with him from 1967 until his death, sued his estate for palimony.
 Jackson's suit asked for more than $1 million ($ million today), with her attorneys stating that Jones had promised to provide her with at least $25,000 a year for the rest of her life.

-Jones' art collection was liquidated by his estate as well as Westerly Stud Farms.
-Although he was never a philanthropist in life, his Foundation continues to operate and has made considerable donations, primarily to California colleges and universities.
-Current and former Fletcher Jones Professorships include:
+Jones' art collection was liquidated by his estate, as well as Westerly Stud Farms.
+The Fletcher Jones Foundation continues to operate and donates primarily to California colleges and universities.
+Fletcher Jones Professorships have included::